dev-satri/test-auth-project/README.md

 # Simple Nest Js Auth Project

-## How to ?
+### How to ?
-Install these packages
+Install these packages.
+To do so just add these in terminal and hit `Enter`
 ```
 npm install nestjs
 npm install @nestjs/config